 Sign up for a Player Rewards Card

-Tier matching helps too.
-For example, Caesars will match players club membership status at other resorts one time to Diamond level.
+Tier matching helps, too.
+For example, Caesars will match players’ club membership status at other resorts up to the Diamond level.
 If you’re staying downtown, the Plaza and Golden Nugget follow similar policies.

 Be Aware of Who Charges for Parking

-Paid parking was all the rage on the Strip a few years ago, Yet a swift backlash caused at least a few resort companies to rethink their policies.
-Wynn and the Venetian are the largest resorts on the Strip to offer flat-out free parking.
-MGM Resorts and Caesars Entertainment now charge, but offer fee parking to rewards club members of a certain tier and limited free parking (usually three hours) to locals with a Nevada ID.
-The Strat also introduced paid parking in a recent surprise move.
-Research the latest information with a hotel directly if you’re planning to book a room.
+Parking on the Strip used to be free.
+Not anymore.
+MGM Resorts, Caesars Entertainment, Wynn, Venetian, and Resorts World charge for parking, but offer discounts for locals (usually three hours) and/or rewards members of a certain tier.
+Locals get free parking at The Strat.
+The Sahara and Treasure Island continue to offer free parking (at least for now) along with slightly off-Strip properties like the Palms and Rio.
+Policies can always change.
+Research the latest information with the hotel directly if you’re planning to book a room.
 Downtown hotels often charge a low fee to park, but usually offer validation.
 A notable exception is Circa on Fremont Street, which has the highest Downtown parking fees.
 For some, paid parking may not seem like a big deal, but every dollar spent at the garage is a dollar wasted on not upgrading your room.

 Play the Waiting Game… and Check your Email